Russia's Putin set for stand-off with EU on Syria, energy

 No meeting of minds is likely over Syria where Russia has been sharply at odds with Western powers over a conflict that has killed more than 40,000 people since an uprising against President Bashar al-Assad began in March 2011.

-France and other Western states have criticised Russia for vetoing three U.N.
+France and other Western states have criticized Russia for vetoing three U.N.
 Security Council resolutions aimed at pressuring Assad.

 ENERGY TO TOP AGENDA